hzoo/hopeinsource.com/season-3/illich.md

 [03:04] **Madhu**: I want to ask two questions and they may seem unrelated.
 I just want to juxtapose them.

-[03:11] **Madhu**: The first question is, of course, what led you to starting this Convivial Society substack newsletter?
+[03:11] **Madhu**: The first question is, of course, what led you to starting this Convivial Society Substack newsletter?
 It's a labor of love and must require a lot of time when you're a father, husband, with this job, and do the mountain of research you're doing.
 So we would love to hear what got you moving on this fabulous initiative.

 [03:37] **Madhu**: And then leaping to the present moment of the pandemic, every day on the radio I hear one repeated statement, which is, Oh, this is the lost year of schooling in this COVID era.
 And I have my own reactions to hearing that.
 As a friend of Ivan's, I would love to know, as a father of young girls, what your thoughts are.

-[04:08] **Michael**: With regards to the Convival Society, the newsletter.
+[04:08] **Michael**: With regards to *The Convival Society*, the newsletter.
 It was a new iteration of something that I had started when I began my grad program around 2009 which was at the University of Central Florida.

 [04:20] **Michael**: As I began my coursework, I found myself wanting some sort of outlet.
 I don't think I would have put it like this at the time, but it was a way of reaching for an intellectual community in the absence of one.
 I was working while I was doing my grad work.
 It was a kind of go into class, leave class.
 And so there's not much opportunity to cultivate that community there.
 And so I turned to writing online.
 And in essence, I thought of it as an effort to think out loud or write out loud through the work that I was doing.